“I am totally not decorating a Christmas tree this year!”

 2. Start a gratitude practice.
 You’ve heard this before but it is so true.
 Reframing your mindset to one of gratitude makes a huge difference in your mental and physical health.
 Set a timer daily to recite 3 random things you are thankful for.
 You can write them in a journal or in your notepad on the phone or even just say them in your head.
 After the loss of a loved one it can be easy to focus on all that is missing, so by celebrating 3 small things each day you will begin to appreciate life again.

 3. Take a walk outside.
-Get outside into nature and you will begin to feel more grounded.
+Get outside into nature and walk barefoot if you can.
+You will begin to feel more grounded.
 Use your senses to really be present and hear the sounds, notice what is around you, embrace the change in temperature and colors.
-As one season ends, it makes room for new beginnings.
+Walking is one of the best things to do for your mental and physical health As one season ends, it makes room for new beginnings.
 Turn off the phone and just be outside.

 4. Volunteer or buy some food for a food pantry.
-Plenty of people are needing support these days.
+Plenty of people need support these days.
 One of the most healing things I did was the time my friend Juliann and I handed out bag lunches to the homeless in New York City.
-Food pantries need peanut butter, jelly, cereal, soups, applesauce, canned tuna or meats, beans and of course most of all, money.
+Food pantries need peanut butter, jelly, cereal, soups, applesauce, canned tuna or meats, pet food and personal hygiene items.
+Donating time or money to bring holiday cheer to those less fortunate puts life in perspective.

 5. Call a friend or family member.
 Maybe they need to hear from you too.
 I don’t always like to make the call.
 In a world where we can text or email we sometimes forget about actually writing a letter of having a conversation.
-Once I am on the phone, I love catching up with loved ones.
+Once I am on the phone, it’s a great way of catching up with loved ones.
 Make an effort to reach out to someone.

 6. Play with a pet.
 Harry is the best little dog and he makes me laugh.
 Sometimes I dress him up.
 He loves to play fetch or tug of war.
 He is quite good at sniffing so taking him outside for a walk is good for both of us.
 If you don’t have a pet, I bet there is a shelter nearby that would love someone to walk or play with a lonely animal.